 Twenty-five years after the advent of the World Wide Web, the Internet, and social media are omnipresent in our society.
 They influence how we operate and our behaviors in most aspects of our daily lives; from home to school, work to personal relationships and leisure.
 There’s a transfer of power and influence in favor of users, and it requires organizations to react.
 One way of understanding this new world is through the social media influence ladder concept.

 The accessibility of information, combined with the diffusive power of technology, is changing our cognitive approach to knowledge and favoring the expression of users.
 The influence of P2P recommendations and the impact of WOM have definitely downgraded traditional consumer advertising.
 The web and social media have become the main source of information and communication for the new generation of connected consumers.

 Today, with new aggregation, curation and publishing tools, any user can produce and distribute content.
 Through the various social platforms, some users stand out and become influencers in their community.
 Companies and organizations can reap many benefits by building lasting and equitable relationships with these leaders.

-In January 2014, I adapted the theory of Maslow’s hierarchy of needs pyramid to the adoption curve and maturity of social media users.
-This original pyramid earned several thousand shares (in both French and English), and will be seen in March in the pan-Canadian magazine Education Canada, from the Canadian Association of Education.
+I have adapted the theory of Maslow’s hierarchy of needs pyramid to the adoption curve and maturity of social media users.
+This original pyramid earned several thousand shares (in both French and English) and will be seen in March in the pan-Canadian magazine Education Canada, from the Canadian Association of Education.

 Obviously, depending on the type of influencers, the level of influence is not necessarily the same, and its impact differs from one community to another.
 They do not reach the same customers and are not active on the same platforms.